Back to the Adventure Journal

 Beers from the Dead is bringing back classic Oregon microbrews.

-It’s not as creepy as it sounds.
 See, lots of Bend breweries launched decades ago with beers they’ve long since retired.
-But for one special day, they’re bringing back those recipes for you to try between noon and 6 p.m. on October 29 at Midtown Yacht Club.
+But for one special day, they’re bringing back those recipes for you to try between noon and 6 p.m. on October 28 at On Tap.

 No ticket is required, and all beers can be purchased a la carte in full or half-pints.
-Best of all, the first 200 customers will get a free Bend Ale Trail passport and a Beers of the Dead pint glass to kick off your BAT Month in style.
+Best of all, the first 200 customers will get a keepsake Bend Ale Trail passport and a Beers of the Dead pint glass.

 Cheers to Drinkable Diversions, which offers many new non-beer offerings on the Bend Ale Trail!

-If beer just isn’t your jam, the latest iteration of the Bend Ale Trail surely will be.
+If beer just isn’t your jam, you can still do the Bend Ale Trail.
 The Drinkable Diversions program presents your taste buds with a sampling of cider, wine, distilled spirits, and more.
 Consider it a beer break or a chance to get a broader picture of Bend’s craft beverage scene.

 Maybe you don’t drink at all, either for personal reasons or you’re extending Sober October.
 No problem!
 There’s never a purchase required to get your Bend Ale Trail passport stamp or electronic app check in.
 While we still hope you’ll patronize our local breweries, you can do it by buying a basket of tots or a burger.

 Want to take teetotaling to the next level?
 To participate in our Designated Driver program, the DD commits to not drink ANY alcohol for the entire day, and is responsible for transporting his/her/their group safely along the Bend Ale Trail.
-The DD must purchase a $5 passport, but we’ll refund your money when you redeem it.
+The DD must use the physical passport (not the web app).
 Once you collect Designated Driver stamps from five breweries on the last page of your Bend Ale Trail passport, bring it to the Bend Visitor Center for your unique DD prize.

 A hike through the Badlands makes a great Perfect Pairing for your trek on the new Bend Ale Trail.